-Kellyanne Conway Speaks Re Oval Office Gaffe, But Twitter Has Its Own Theories
+Kellyanne Conway Speaks On Oval Office Gaffe, But Twitter Has Its Own Theories

 — David Schneider (@davidschneider) February 28, 2017

-Lastly, some Twitter users were also quick to point out that there’s actually another former head of state apart from Obama who they think has desecrated the oval office and its now infamous couch before Kellyanne Conway did.
+Lastly, some Twitter users were also quick to point out that there’s actually another former head of state apart from Obama whom they think has desecrated the oval office and its now infamous couch before Kellyanne Conway did.
 But, out of discretion, let’s just not push it and go that far back beyond Barack.
 Anyone agree?

 Leave Kellyanne Conway alone.